kubesphere/ks-devops/README.md

 > Please get a token from Kubernetes cluster, and replace `xxxx` with it.

-If  you want to see ks-devops postman api collection , please visit **[ks-devops postman](https://www.postman.com/ks-devops/workspace/kubesphere-devops)**
+If you want to see ks-devops postman API collection , please visit **[ks-devops postman](https://www.postman.com/ks-devops/workspace/kubesphere-devops)**

 ## Code contribution